by Nick Cooney

 Some of the program and policy research appears to have been used by some donors, mostly in estate planning.
 All of it informed The Watchdog Report on Animal Charities, produced each year after a grueling 10-week slog to distill all of the major financial, program, and policy particulars of each listed charity into just a few paragraphs meant to enable donors to make their own decisions, using their own criteria, about whether or not a given charity belonged among their priorities for giving.

 Unfortunately, though more than 30 million U.S. households give to animal charities, The Watchdog Report on Animal Charities never built a readership of more than a few hundred.

 From those readers, I heard two consistent complaints: that I did not give charities a simple “thumbs up” or “thumbs down,” to enable them to make decisions without having to think, and that at $25 a year, about 17¢ per charity listed, it cost too much of the money that purchasers preferred to give directly “to the animals.”

 Upon launching ANIMALS 24-7, in April 2014, I initially had the hope of continuing The Watchdog Report on Animal Charities in an online format, and advertised it for four months, while discovering that keeping up with a 24-7 news cycle did not allow time for doing anything else as time-consuming (and non-lucrative) as The Watchdog Report on Animal Charities had been.

-In those two months, only two donors––two!––asked when the electronic edition would become available.
+In those four months, only two donors––two!––asked when the electronic edition would become available.
 Only two more people asked about it after I reluctantly pulled the plug on it.

 Nick Cooney, a generation younger than I am, is taking an entirely different approach to donor education than mine.
 Instead of beginning with the numbers, Cooney is beginning with donor education in the abstract.